awills11/Ugly-Box-Start-up/README.md

 # Ugly-Box-Start-up
-Lists all the parts in order to put together an ugly box
+List of all the parts in order to put together an ugly box:

 -Airsense v3.1
 -Lightsense v3.1 <br>